PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Proposed Method

 \paragraph*{Objective} Analyze how trust in the model parameters \(\theta_1=10\) and \(\theta_2=100\) affects the resulting trust assessment on the output \(y\prime\), given trust in the inputs. \paragraph*{Assumption} Trust Opinions \(T_{\theta_1}\) and \(T_{\theta_2}\) are assigned to the parameters.
+The approach used to calculate these parameter-trust values will be discussed in Section~\ref{sec:patas}.

 In problem 2, the model is expressed as:

 and we assume trust parameters \(T_{\theta_1}\) and \(T_{\theta_2}\) respectively in \(\theta_1\) and \(\theta_2\) (we'll see in details in Section~\ref{sec:patas} how to calculate these trust parameters).
 Unlike the previous problem, where we fully trusted \(\theta_1\) and \(\theta_2\), here we do not fully trust these parameters, and we must account for their trust assessments.
 For the network to incorporate the trust in \(\theta_1\) and \(\theta_2\), we adjust the trust opinions on the features accordingly.
 The trust opinions are now refined.